kurokikaze/node-search-engine/README.md

 * CouchDB
 * Express web framework

+Right now it uses Node.js v0.1.90 (`process.mixin` is the only thing that won't work in 0.1.91 though).

 # Usage

 First, you need to setup host to crawl in `settings.js`.
 Right now it's `finalfantasy.wikia.com`.